Suber S. Huang, MD, MBA

 - Bascom Palmer Eye Institute, Miami, FL, USA

-Dr. Huang has participated in numerous clinical trials as PI and as Chair of the Retina Disease Image Analysis Reading Center at CWRU He has published widely, given nearly 400 lectures, and has served as Program Chair for retina surgery for the APAO and AAO retina sub-specialty day.
-He is the IMSM for the Argus II retina prosthesis programs, Chair of the DMC for on-going gene therapy trials for NVAMD and for stem cell transplant trials in atrophic AMD.
+Dr. Huang has participated in numerous clinical trials as PI and as Director of the Retina Disease Image Analysis Reading Center at CWRU.
+He has published widely, given nearly 400 lectures, and has served as Program Chair for retina surgery for the APAO and AAO retina sub-specialty day.
+He is the IMSM for the Argus II retina prosthesis programs, Chair of the DMC for on-going gene therapy trials for NVAMD, for stem cell transplant trials in atrophic AMD, and the world’s largest trial of triple therapy for onchocerchiasis and lymphatic filariasis.
 He has active research interests in surgical innovation, gene therapy, the immunoregulatory properties of stem cells, and epigenomics.

 - Former positions: